ericabxy/wadder/README.md

 likewise specifies the location, size, and name of every lump in the WAD.
 These features of the format make it easy to parse all the information contained in a WAD.

+Lumps that are extracted from the WAD and saved as ".lmp" files can be worked on using the other scripts in this collection.

 ## About the ".lmp" Extension